 NOTE: Solanocapsine is the toxin Jerusalem cherry contains, which is close to alkaloids like solanine and atropine.

-It’s part of the Solanaceae family, also called the nightshade family.
+The Jerusalem plant is part of the Solanaceae family, also called the nightshade family.

 It’s also considered an invasive species in parts of Australia, New Zealand, and South Africa, where it’s regarded as a weed.